-The Frenemies Project, The Civility Project, Frenemies Day:
+Conversation Cubed, The Frenemies Project, The Civility Project, Frenemies Day

-“Help communities have more civil discourse as they seek to repair and maintain relationships, deliberate around policy challenges, and find ways to healthily coexist.”
+Multiple initiatives at Virginia Tech with a common commitment to helping communities have more civil discourse as they seek to repair and maintain relationships, discuss and seek consensus on policy issues, and find ways to healthily coexist.

 Good conversations are multidimensional in nature.
 Conversation Cubed is an opportunity to hone your skills in effective communication.
-We will explore the use of data, relationship with power, and importance of emotions, intuition, and lived experience in dialogue.
-Conversation Cubed provides a forum for the exploration of issues that matter.
+This program explores the importance of emotions, intuition, data, power, and lived experience in dialogue.
+The program provides a forum for the exploration of issues that matter.

 We encourage you to check out our new, web-based Civil Discourse 101 program.